JunaidMB/python_competition/README.md

 ## Prizes

-For those who perform well on this competition, you will be awarded programming courses from the excellent [Learn Enough](https://www.learnenough.com/) website so you can continue your journey into learning to program.
+For those who perform well on this competition, you will be awarded programming courses from the excellent [Learn Enough](https://www.learnenough.com/) website so you can continue your journey into programming.

 1. First Place - All access to all courses on the website.
 2. Second place - Access to one of the bundles on the website (you have 3 bundles to select from)